datafold-dev/datafold/README.rst

   history.

-It is highly recommended that the tools inspect and format the code *before* the code is commited to the git history.
+It is highly recommended that the tools inspect and format the code *before* the code is committed to the git history.
 The tools alter the source code in an deterministic way.
 That is each tool should only format the code once to obtain the desired source code format.
 Also no tool should break the code.
 To set up the tools, the most convenient way is to install the git commit-hooks via the tool